Pairwise Relations Discriminator for Unsupervised Raven's Progressive Matrices: Performance on RAVEN

+Table \ref{tab:raveneval} reports the performance of the unsupervised models on the RAVEN test dataset.
 The testing accuracy of PRD is significantly better than MCPT, the only other unsupervised approach.
-PRD outperforms MCPT on every configuration.
-In particular, for the \textit{Center} configuration, the margin in performance is 38.65\%.
-However, the margin is not as wide for the more challenging configurations (\textit{3x3Grid} and \textit{Out-InGrid}).
+PRD outperforms MCPT on every configuration except for \textit{3x3Grid}.
+In particular, for the \textit{Center} configuration, the margin in performance is 21.9\%.
+However, the margin is not as wide for the more challenging configurations (\textit{2x2Grid} and \textit{Out-InGrid}).

-An interesting observation is a correlation between PRD performance and human performance.
-The configurations which PRD finds problematic are the same as the ones humans find difficult to solve.
-However, PRD suffers larger drops in accuracy as difficulty increases.
-This observation extends to the unsupervised approach, MCPT, as well.
-Both unsupervised models and human performance on \textit{Center} is vastly superior to their performance on other configurations.
-The \textit{Center} configuration is arguably the easiest; containing only one component limits the complexity of the rules.
-In the supervised approaches, there is the counter-intuitive result where performance is better on configurations with multiple components while the performance on the seemingly simplest \textit{Center} configuration is worse.
-The models produced using unsupervised learning behave similarly to human performance, excelling and failing in the same task configurations.
-Given our goal of mimicking human intelligence, it can be argued that this parallel is a good sign.